Strapping Young Lad: The New Black (2006)

 The New Black, Strapping Young Lad's fifth and final studio album, was released on July 11, 2006.
 Century Media imposed a strict deadline on the release date of the album; it was to be ready before the 2006 Ozzfest.
 Despite this, Townsend stated the recording was not rushed, and The New Black became a critical, as well as a commercial, success.
 It was more melodic than any of the band's previous albums and brought back the debut album's tongue-in-cheek humor.
 Having sold more than 4,000 copies during its first week, The New Black reached No. 200 on the Billboard 200 chart, No. 15 on the Top Independent Albums, and No. 8 on the Top Heatseekers charts.
 Stylus Magazine's Cosmo Lee described it as "heavy, catchy, and with no filler", and About.com's Chad Bowar was also positive, stating that "this is a CD that's dense and heavy, but also has some memorable hooks".

 A music video was shot in late May to accompany the sole single from the album, "Wrong Side".
-In June 2006 Strapping Young Lad embarked on a short festival tour of Europe, including performances at the Rock am Ring and Rock im Park festivals in Germany and the Download Festival in England, which was followed by a second stage appearance at Ozzfest in July and August, where they played to some of their largest audiences in their career.